joelparkerhenderson/system-quality-attributes/doc/dependability/index.md

 </span>

+**Define dependable:** <span data-chatgpt-prompt="define dependable (computers and software)">Dependable refers to the reliability and consistency of a software program or computer system to consistently produce accurate results with a low probability of failure, error or unexpected behavior, even under adverse conditions, such as heavy loads or unexpected inputs.
+A dependable software or system is one that can be trusted to work as expected and meet the intended goals with a high level of confidence.
+Dependable systems and software are critical in industries such as healthcare, aviation, and finance, where unexpected errors or glitches can lead to catastrophic consequences or loss of life.</span>

 ## See Also

 * [Wikipedia: Dependability](https://wikipedia.org/wiki/Dependability): TODO

 * [Dictionary: depend](https://www.dictionary.com/browse/depend): to rely; place trust (usually followed by on or upon). to rely for support, maintenance, help, etc.

-* [OpenAI: dependable](https:://openai.com): <span data-chatgpt-prompt="define dependable (computers and software)">Dependable refers to the reliability and consistency of a software program or computer system to consistently produce accurate results with a low probability of failure, error or unexpected behavior, even under adverse conditions, such as heavy loads or unexpected inputs.
-A dependable software or system is one that can be trusted to work as expected and meet the intended goals with a high level of confidence.
-Dependable systems and software are critical in industries such as healthcare, aviation, and finance, where unexpected errors or glitches can lead to catastrophic consequences or loss of life.</span>